 See 30 CFR 46.5(c)(2); 48.5(b)(11); and 48.25(b)(10).
-Applicable to: Sand and Gravel, Underground, and Surface mining.

 First aid is the immediate and temporary care given to the sick and injured.
 The purpose of first aid is to provide basic life support to injured individuals on mine property until advanced medical care can be obtained according to MSHA 56.1080.
 All mine operators are required to have appropriate first aid equipment on mine property to treat most injuries that may take place.
 You as an employee need to know the location of this equipment as well as your local emergency numbers to contact advanced medical care.